-The College’s academic bankruptcy policy is intended to allow students who are pursuing a new academic program and who are currently maintaining good academic standing to repair their cumulative grade point average (GPA) by “bankrupting” certain course work taken while pursuing their former academic program.
-The record of course work taken and grades earned still appears on the student’s official transcript; however, both credits and quality point values are removed from the record of credits earned and the cumulative grade point average, respectively.
+The University’s academic bankruptcy policy is intended to allow students who are pursuing a new academic program and who are currently maintaining good academic standing to repair their cumulative grade point average (GPA) by “bankrupting” certain coursework taken while pursuing their former academic program.
+The record of coursework taken and grades earned still appears on the student’s official transcript; however, both credits and quality point values are removed from the record of credits earned and the cumulative grade point average, respectively.
 A notation on the official transcript will indicate which courses have been bankrupted.
 Academic bankruptcy is available to undergraduate students (including students in linked undergraduate/ graduate programs) and some designated graduate programs.
 The following criteria apply to the undergraduate academic bankruptcy program.
 (Consult the departmental sections of the Graduate Catalog for details relative to graduate academic bankruptcy programs.)

 - The student must have changed his/her major and maintained a minimum semester GPA of 2.50 for at least one full-time (minimum 12 credit hours) semester following the change of major.
 Consideration may also be given to a semester GPA based on part-time attendance if the student’s ordinary pattern of attendance has been part-time.

 - Application may be made no earlier than upon completion of the first full semester in the student’s new major, and no later than the semester before the semester of anticipated graduation.

 - Only courses required in the student’s former major may be bankrupted.
 Learning communities and other courses taken strictly for core credit may not be bankrupted.